Neural Wave Functions for Superfluids: Antisymmetric Geminal Power Wave Function

 \subsection{Fixed-particle Number BCS Ground State}

-The antisymmetrised geminal power single (AGPs) wavefunction may be obtained by projecting the BCS ground-state wavefunction \cite{bcs} into a subspace of fixed particle number \cite{bouchaud_pair_1988}.
+The antisymmetrized geminal power single (AGPs) wave function may be obtained by projecting the BCS ground-state wave function \cite{bcs} into a subspace of fixed particle number \cite{bouchaud_pair_1988}.
 We start with the BCS ground state: